jartzailija/CameraSurveillance/MotionDetection/readme.md

 # 1 Info
 An Android client.
-The single image doesn't work properly yet.
+The single image view doesn't work properly yet.
 Not tested widely.